Overview

 the firm’s Founder, Managing Partner, Chief Investment Officer and majority owner.

-MSR offers the following services to advisory clients:
+MSR provides wealth management services to advisory clients.

-discretionary basis and no assets on a non-discretionary basis.
-See additional information
+basis and no assets on a non-discretionary basis.
+See additional information regarding our services

 WEALTH MANAGEMENT